katesharp370/archlinuxinstall/README.md

       - type the letter 'n' to create new partiiton
       - select primary partition type and partition number 1
       - start of partition: 2048
       - end of partition: +512M
+      - type t to change partition type
-      - change partition type to "EFI FAT32" ("ef" is the key)
+      - change partition type to "EFI FAT-12/16/32" ("ef" is the key)
    - To create /dev/sda2 partition:
       - Select primary partition type and partition number 2
       - Use rest of the disk (so default start and end)
       - This for the Arch OS itself
+   - type w to write the changes

 ### File System selection